Silkriffer/landing-page1/README.md

-This is just a practice page so i can learn github/ git
+This is just a practice page so i can learn github/ git!